 We have innovative programs where you can apply for funding to develop a service project in town or go to India to serve by working with low income women and children.
 You can go to national conferences and met other college student leaders.

-In recognition of students’ efforts, Hastings annually receives the President’s Community Honor Roll and Hastings students consistently win local and national awards for their efforts.
+In recognition of students’ efforts, Hastings often receives the President’s Community Honor Roll and Hastings students consistently win local and national awards for their efforts.